rhubarbgroup/redis-cache/README.md

 ## Installation

-To get started, please see the [installation instructions](https://github.com/rhubarbgroup/redis-cache/blob/develop/INSTALL.md).
+To get started, please see the [installation instructions](INSTALL.md).

 ## FAQ & Troubleshooting

-Answers to common questions and troubleshooting of common errors can be found in the [FAQ](https://github.com/rhubarbgroup/redis-cache/blob/develop/FAQ.md).
+Answers to common questions and troubleshooting of common errors can be found in the [FAQ](FAQ.md).

 ## Configuration

-The plugin comes with vast set of configuration options.
+The Redis Object Cache plugin comes with vast set of configuration options.
+If you're unsure how to use them read the [installation instructions](INSTALL.md).

 | Configuration constant               | Default     | Description                                   |
 | ------------------------------------ | ----------- | --------------------------------------------- |